 The market price of a publicly traded stock is affected by many variables not directly related to the success of the Company, including the market for all resource sector shares, the breadth of the public market for the stock, fluctuations in metals prices, the need for certain funds to sell shares for external reasons other than those relevant to the Company and the attractiveness of alternative investments.
-The effect of these and other factors on the market price of the common shares of the Company on the exchanges on which the common shares are listed suggests that the share price will be volatile.
-In the previous eight quarters, between January 1, 2016 and December 31, 2017, the Company's shares traded in a range between CAD\$0.41 and CAD\$1.05 per share.
+The effect of these and other factors on the market price of the Common Shares on the exchanges on which the Common Shares are listed suggests that the share price will be volatile.
+In the previous eight quarters, between January 1, 2017 and December 31, 2018, the Common Shares traded in a range between C\$0.33 and C\$1.05 per Common Share.